-We are so thrilled to see some of our Superhero Boost participants’ work toward a new prototype since this summer’s workshop.
-As they report out details of their work with us, we’re going to share them with you!
+We are so thrilled to see some of our Superhero Boost (now named BOOST by Born Just Right) participants’ work toward a new prototype since this summer’s workshop.
+As they report out

 First up: Sydney!
 We are so excited to see her working toward a usable BMX bike arm that lights up while she competes in races.
 Right now, she uses a standard prosthetic arm with a “bike hand.”
 That’s cool but she decided during Superhero Boost that it would look even better in lights!